 Access to Student Housing Facilities is restricted to residents, their approved guests, and other approved members of the University community.
-Each resident has a key fob which allows access to the residence hall in which they live.
+Each resident has a key care which allows access to the residence hall in which they live.
 Guests of residents must be accompanied at all times by the resident they are visiting.
-Residents are cautioned against permitting strangers to enter the buildings and are urged to require individuals seeking entry to use their key fobs.
+Residents are cautioned against permitting strangers to enter the buildings and are urged to require individuals seeking entry to use their key cards.
 CUDPS officers patrol the Student Housing Facilities on a regular basis and work with Department of Residential Life to enforce security measures.
-The university also contracts housing services with community partners such as the Campus Corner Apartments.